-The European genetic testing market accounted for USD 1.13 million in 2015 and is estimated to reach USD 1.22 billion in 2016.
+The European genetic testing market accounted for USD 1.13 billion in 2015 and is estimated to reach USD 1.22 billion in 2016.
 The market value is expected to reach USD 1.81 billion by 2021, growing at a CAGR of 8.2% during the forecast period.

 Genetic testing has become quite prevalent in Europe over the last few years, with recent developments in molecular medicine expected to provide further impetus to this critical area.
 The integration of these technologies into the healthcare system necessitates that their application is implemented within a responsible framework of accompanying measures and activities.